-An eligible (qualified) job trainee is an individual who has completed the Job Trainee Intake Form (Appendix) and is one of the following:
+An eligible (qualified) job trainee is an individual who has completed the Job Trainee Intake Form (PDF version is available in the SOMAH Handbook Appendix) and is either:

 - a.
-An individual currently enrolled in an eligible job training program; or - An individual who graduated from an eligible job training program within 12 months of the start date of the SOMAH installation project; or - c.
-A tenant whose primary residence is the SOMAH property
+An individual currently enrolled in an eligible job training program; or - An individual who graduated from an eligible job training program within 12 months of the installation project; or - c.
+A tenant whose primary residence is the SOMAH property.

-Eligibility as a job trainee lasts 12 months beginning from the trainee's first day of work on any SOMAH project.
+Eligibility as a job trainee lasts for one year beginning from the trainee's first day of work on any SOMAH project.
 Eligible job training programs include those offered by a California Community College or other PV-training programs offered to the public by local government workforce development programs, community non-profits, private enterprises, or the electrical workers union with 40+ hours of instructional and/or hands-on PV installation and design training.
+Career technical education programs related to green building or design offering 40+ hours of instruction are also eligible.